-Issue Applicant Action OVW Policy Unforeseeable Technical Difficulties During the Application Submission Process Contact Grants.gov for technical support at least 24 hours prior to the application deadline.
-Maintain documentation of all communication with Grants.gov support.
-Prior to the application deadline, contact the POC for this program, via email at OVW.JFF@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
-The email must include the following: A detailed description of the difficulty that the applicant is experiencing.
-The contact information (name, telephone, and email) for the individual making the late submission request.
-The complete application packet (Project Narrative, Budget and Budget Narrative, MOU and/or Letters of Commitment, and applicable Certification Letters).
-Within 24 hours after the application deadline, the applicant must email the POC for this program at OVW.JFF@usdoj.gov the following information: Applicant's DUNS number.
-Grants.gov Applicant Support Line tracking numbers.
-Other relevant documentation.
-Common foreseeable technical difficulties for which OVW will not approve a late submission request include: a.
-Using an outdated version of Adobe Acrobat. b.
-Attachment rejection.
-(To ensure that attachments are not rejected, attachment names should only include allowable characters.
-See "Other Submission Requirements").
-Through Grants.gov, OVW can confirm when submission began.
-Applicants that start the submission process less than 24 hours before the deadline will not be considered for late submission.
-By beginning the application submission process 24-48 hours before the deadline, applicants should have sufficient time to receive notice of problems with their submissions and make necessary corrections.
+Unforeseeable Technical Difficulties During the Submission Process

+- Contact Grants.gov or JustGrants, as applicable, for Applicant/User Support at least 24 hours prior to the applicable deadline. - Maintain documentation of all communication with Grants.gov or JustGrants Applicant/User Support. - 3.
+Prior to the applicable deadline, contact this program, via email at OVW.JFF@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
+The email must include the following: a) A detailed description of the difficulty that the applicant is experiencing; b) The contact information (name, telephone, and email) for the individual making the late submission request; and c) In the case of JustGrants technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, MOU and/or LOC, and applicable certifications). - 4.
+Within 24 hours after the applicable deadline, the applicant must email this program at ovw.JFF@usdoj.gov the following information: a) Applicant's DUNS number; b) Grants.gov or JustGrants Applicant/User Support tracking numbers; and c) Other relevant documentation.

+Common foreseeable technical difficulties for which OVW will not approve a late submission: (1) Using an outdated version of Adobe Acrobat; and (2) Attachment rejection (Grants.gov will reject attachments with names that contain certain unallowable characters).

+Note: Through Grants.gov or JustGrants, OVW can confirm when submission began.
+Applicants that attempt final submission less than 24 hours before the deadline will not be considered for late submission.
+By beginning the final submission process 24-48 hours before the deadline, applicants should have sufficient time to receive notice of problems with their submissions and make necessary corrections.